21+ Easy Ways To Build An Email List That Will Skyrocket By 140% In 1 Year

 What Email List Building Tools Actually Work?

-When you visit our blog and scroll down a page (look up right now!) you’ll note that the subscribe bar floats at the top of the website.
-It’s a sticky navigation:
+When you visited our blog and scrolled down a page, you’d see the subscribe bar float at the top of the website.
+It was a sticky navigation:

 That sticky navigation brought in a whopping 4,610 subscribers.
 It works.